enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Luxembourg.md

 ENISA to

 - [ ] Prepare minutes
-- [ ] Prepare for cyprus meeting
-- [ ] Present at FIRST and organize BOF
 - [ ] Coordinate request for update on http://www.ecsirt.net/
 - [ ] Update GitHub